AvisharSharan/baat-cheet/README.md

 - Speaker labels are skipped when the UI toggle is off, when `DIARIZATION_PROVIDER=none`, or when the expected speaker count is `1`.
 - Voice profiles are local similarity embeddings, not calibrated identity proof.
 - MoM generation is extractive by prompt: the model is told not to invent owners, due dates, decisions, or action items.
+- Translation uses the same provider and model selected for minutes generation.
+Ollama keeps transcript text local; hosted providers receive transcript chunks.
+- The model detects whether the transcript is predominantly Hindi or English, then translates it into the other language.
+- Every translation fragment has a stable ID.
+Missing, duplicated, empty, invalid, or truncated responses are retried, and no translation is saved unless every chunk validates.
+- Translation is generated only once per meeting and is persisted alongside the original transcript.
+Transcript text editing is disabled afterward to preserve turn alignment.
 - Export links include the current auth token as a query parameter so browser downloads can work without custom headers.
 - `data/` and pretrained model folders are ignored by git.